On this page:

 The Bias Incident Response Team (BIRT) will review incidents that do not require a formal university policy response.

-Bias Incident Response Team (BIRT) Reports
+Bias Incident Response Team (BIRT)

 A bias-related incident is any event directed toward an individual or group based upon actual or perceived identity characteristics or background, including but not limited to: race, sex (including gender identity/expression), color, religion, ancestry, national origin, age, disability, veteran status, military status, or sexual orientation.
-Such acts may result in creating a hostile environment and may have a negative psychological, emotional, or physical impact on an individual, group, and/ or community.
-Bias-related incidents occur without regard to whether the act is legal, illegal, intentional, or unintentional.
+Such acts may result in creating a hostile environment and may have a negative psychological, emotional, or physical impact on an individual, group, and/or community.
+Bias-related incidents may occur without regard to whether the act is legal, illegal, intentional, or unintentional.